FSCL/FSCL.Runtime/README.md

 ### Latest news

+April 17, 2014: FSCL 1.2 is out!
+Checkout/pull the master branch to get all the latest features.
+If you want to discover what's new in FSCL, jump to the FSCL blog: http://www.gabrielecocco.it/fscl/

 *****

 January 24, 2014: FSCL.Runtime and Compiler compile and execute on Mono 3.2.3 + OSX 10.8.5 and Visual Studio 2012 + Window 7 and Windows 8.